GLaDOS: Comparison to other characters in fiction

-GLaDOS has been compared to characters in fiction, including HAL 9000 from the film 2001: A Space Odyssey by LucasArts designer Noah Falstein.
+GLaDOS has been compared to other AI characters in fiction, including HAL 9000 from the film 2001: A Space Odyssey by LucasArts designer Noah Falstein.
 Falstein described her as the best AI he had ever encountered – "more convincingly psychotic than HAL, with a more emotionally engaging death than Floyd, and funnier than C-3PO and R2-D2."

 The comparison was also made by other critics such as journalist Stephen Totilo and IGN's Cindy White.
-Totilo wrote that HAL was an influence on GLaDOS's "psychotic breakdown" seen near the end of the first Portal title.
-White wrote HAL and GLaDOS were similar due to both having "a calm, almost childlike, demeanor" which "hides nefarious intentions".
-She added that "the prospect of being shut down causes them to act out in deadly ways".
+Totilo wrote that HAL was an influence on GLaDOS's psychotic breakdown seen near the end of the first Portal title.
+White wrote HAL and GLaDOS were similar due to both having a calm and innocent demeanor that hides their true intentions; she also added that "the prospect of being shut down causes them to act out in deadly ways".
 GamesRadar editor Tyler Wilde stated that while the staff of GamesRadar loves GLaDOS, it makes no sense to insert a personality core into a robot.
 He suggested that the scientists either never read 2001: A Space Odyssey, or read it too much.
 Empire Online listed her as the 12th-best video game character of all time, describing her acts as "HAL-like conduct".
 Writer Stephen Totilo alluded the final battle with GLaDOS to the scene of David from 2001 disabling HAL, with both scenes involving de-evolving the respective characters.